 The significance of safe mercury removal in our Greenville practice

-In addition to wanting a different material for new dental fillings, many people wish to have existing mercury fillings removed, a practice that the mainstream dental establishment frowns upon, except in instances of fracture.
-The issue with removing mercury fillings is, without proper precautions, guests and the dental staff are subjected to further exposure to toxic mercury in their efforts to improve health.
+In addition to wanting a different material for new dental fillings, many people wish to have existing silver mercury filling (amalgam) removed, a practice that the mainstream dental establishment frowns upon, except in instances of fracture.
+The issue with removing silver mercury filling (amalgam) is, without proper precautions, guests and the dental staff are subjected to further exposure to toxic mercury in their efforts to improve health.

 Thousands of dentists regularly remove amalgam fillings, without considering this subsequent exposure.
 In many instances, amalgam fillings will be removed and replaced with new amalgam fillings!
 Although the American Dental Association holds the position that the mercury in amalgam fillings are safe, dentists who electively remove amalgam fillings are admonished for causing “unnecessary exposure to excess mercury.”

 Mercury has been studied in multiple forms for many years.
 This substance is no longer used in thermometers, as it once was, due to its toxicity and danger to living organisms.
 Although studied to a lesser degree than mercury itself, or mercury vapors, amalgam particulates are now also seen as a problem.
 These tiny particles are produced during the standard drilling removal of amalgam fillings, 65 percent or more of this cloud being smaller than one micron.